Top 8 Anthony Van Dyck's Famous Paintings

 The portrait is a superb illustration of the artist's talent for capturing his subjects' inner lives.
 In the 17th century, individual artists started to freely examine a subject without regard to social status, religion, or politics, which gained popularity.

 This self-portrait is thought to have been produced between 1632 and 1633.
-One of the last significant self-portraits created by Anthony van Dyck.
+It was one of his last significant self-portraits.

 Van Dyck only produced three self-portraits, the last of which was completed a year before his passing.
 He can be seen looking over his right shoulder in this final self-portrait, breaking his focus on an activity taking place off the canvas.